georgeke/stickyNotes/README.md

-# stickyNotes
+# Sticky Notes

-Create notifications to use as a To Do list
+Create pinned notifications for use as a To-Do list.